MSU-CSE491/CSE491/projects.md

 ## 1. Functionality (20 points)

-Early in the semester we will develop a set of ambitious goals for each project.
+Early in the semester we will develop a set of ambitious goals for your project.
 You will earn points based on how well you meet these goals, with a series of milestones over the course of the semester.
 In some circumstances these goals may be adjusted based on revised information and any changes that we may need to introduce to your project.
 The instructors will be in regular communication about your progress and you will be heavily involved in any such changes.

 ## 2. Code Quality (20 points)